Azure/batch-shipyard/docs/63-batch-shipyard-custom-images.md

 ### Base Required Software
 #### Docker Host Engine
 The [Docker](https://docker.com) host engine must be installed and must be invocable as root with default path and permissions.
-The service must be running upon boot.
 The Docker socket (`/var/run/docker.sock`) must be available (it is available by default).

+**Important Note:** If you have modified the Docker Root directory to mount on the node local temporary disk, then you must not enable the service to run on boot due to potential races with the disk not being set up properly before the service starts.

 #### SSH Server
 An SSH server should be installed and operational on port 22.
 You can